Inside: Parents will learn how to be a positive parent with an aggressive child and a 5-step plan for handling aggressive behaviors with their child.

 When we observe a child behaving aggressively, we often view this behavior as naughty, inconsiderate, or mean.
 This moves us to want to punish the child’s actions without giving thought to the feelings diving it.
 It helps to understand that, developmentally, young children cannot feel big emotions and simultaneously think about their actions.
 This requires left-brain logic to pair with right-brain emotion, and that integration takes time to mature and cannot be punished into a child.

 1. Be aware of what you are modeling.
-If you’re aggressive when agitated or angry, your child will see this as an appropriate behavior.
+If you’re aggressive when agitated or angry, your child will see this as appropriate behavior.

 2. Ensure that the discipline you are using isn’t causing anxiety or adding to your child’s frustration.
 Punishment only adds to the negative feelings that drive poor behavior.
+Positive parenting discipline means setting clear limits and holding firm to them, with the use of natural consequences.

 3. Give plenty of positive attention.
 Dr. Gordon Neufeld tells us that children “need more from us than they seek.”
 If we keep their emotional tanks full, they’ll be less frustrated.